Sameer-Jha/Sameer-Jha/README.md

 **A software engineering undergrad student from India 🇮🇳.**

 I want to be an **InfoSec Professional** post graduation.
 I design, develop and sometimes rescue applications, do Web and API development, Network Penetration Testing, Malware Analysis and a lot more.
 I like to keep learning the things that intrigue and fascinate me.
 I do Electronic Music composition , Photography, Video Editing, 3D modeling and Graphics Designing too.
-I have a kneen interest in Astrology and Geology.
+I have a kneen interest in Astronomy and Geology.
 I also try to contribute to open source to the best of my capacity **( I 💛 🐧 )**.
 I use *Arch* btw.

 - ### 🔭 I’m currently working on